wojing/memos.popclipext/README.md

 A PopClip extension for Memos.

 ## USAGE
+1. Download the `.zip` file from the release page.
-1. Download the zip file and rename it to end with '.popclipext'.
+2. Unzip the downloaded file to a folder that ends with '.popclipext'.
-2. Double-click the package to install it.
+3. Double click on the unzipped package to initiate the installation process.
-3. Set your website and access token.
+4. After successful installation, open the settings and provide your site URL and access token.
-4. That's it, you're ready to go.
+5. All done!
+You are now ready to use the extension.

+If you encounter any issues during installation or usage, feel free to raise an issue in our GitHub repository.